8 Ultimate Tips To Excel in English Comprehension for Pri & Sec Students

 Knowing this, parents have shown concern in their child’s ability to score well for this section, which has been a prevalent issue.
+Issues surrounding English Comprehension have arisen during English Tuition with our tutors.
 Our English tutors have developed and introduced some tips and tricks firsthand to score well for both PSLE and O Levels English Comprehension component.
 In this article, we will be discussing these ‘hacks’ that tutors themselves have sworn by that will allow your child to ace their PSLE & O Level English Examinations.

 Tip #1: Re-read the passage